Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 print(train.crs)
 ```

-Once the data are in the same projection, we can plot them on a map.
-First, we plot one of the layers and store that plot object in the variable `ax` (referring to the subplot object) and use this for plotting the other layers in the same subplot:
+Once the data share the same projection, we can finally create a multi-layer map.
+We start by plotting the grid layer and storing the plot object in the variable `ax`.
+Then we can plot the train and metro line in the same subplot:

 ```python
 ax = grid.plot(column="pt_r_t")